Andrew is Professor of Materials Chemistry at the University of Oxford. His research group is based in Oxford’s Inorganic Chemistry Laboratory.

-In 2009 Andrew moved from Cambridge to Oxford to take up a Faculty position in Chemistry, together with a Tutorial Fellowship at St Anne’s College and a College Lectureship at Oriel College.
-He was promoted to full Professor in 2014, and to a University Research Professorship in 2018.
+In 2009 Andrew moved from Cambridge to Oxford to take up a Faculty position in Inorganic Chemistry.
+He was promoted to full Professor in 2014, and to a University Research Professorship (RSIV in Oxford-speak) in 2018.

 Andrew has held an EPSRC Career Acceleration Fellowship (2008-13) and both Starting (2011-6) and Advanced (2018-) Grants of the European Research Council.
-He is the recipient of a number of awards and distinctions including the Corday-Morgan (2017), Marlow (2013), and Harrison-Meldola (2010) Medals of the Royal Society of Chemistry, and a New York Academy of Sciences ‘Future Leader’ Award (2013).
+Amongst the awards and distinctions he has received are the Corday-Morgan (2017), Marlow (2013), and Harrison-Meldola (2010) Medals of the Royal Society of Chemistry.
 In 2018 he was named the inaugural UK Blavatnik Laureate in Chemistry.